cuterdoge/community-service/security-plan.md

 - Production domain (for CORS): https://community-service-ahp0.onrender.com/
 - Allow origin: self and the production domain above
 - DB TLS CA: none available at this time; we’ll keep current behavior and revisit tightening
+- Database reset: You will nuke the current Railway MySQL.
+The server boots with auto table creation (no migration step).

 Phased plan